-Easter isn’t the only spring holiday we’re celebrating: April 22 marks the 50th anniversary of Earth Day, and this year we’ll be celebrating by implementing more sustainable habits at home.
-Spend the afternoon building your own DIY compost bin (it’s not as intimidating as it sounds), and you’ll be on your way to being less wasteful already.
+Easter isn’t the only spring holiday we’re celebrating: April 22 marks the 51st anniversary of Earth Day, and this year we’ll be celebrating by implementing more sustainable habits at home.
+Spend the afternoon building your own DIY compost bin (it’s not as intimidating as it sounds) or stitch up a set of your own reusable paper towels, and you’ll be on your way to being less wasteful already.

 14. Make an Easter Craft

 Since the Easter holiday normally coincides with the beginning of the season, decorating Easter eggs is always a favorite springtime activity.
-Since eggs are in short supply this year, make a fun Easter craft instead (like this adorable unicorn Easter basket).
-If you do make and dye hardboiled eggs, be sure you’re dyeing eggs that will still be edible.
+Since eggs have been harder to get in our grocery pick-up orders during the pandemic, make a fun Easter craft instead (like this adorable unicorn Easter basket).
+If you do make and dye hard-boiled eggs, be sure you’re dyeing eggs that will still be edible.

 15. Bake Bread